 For environmental review purposes under CEQA, the categories of Prime Farmland, Farmland of Statewide Importance, Unique Farmland, Farmland of Local Importance, and Grazing Land constitute 'agricultural land' (Public Resources Code Section 21060.1).
 The remaining categories are used for reporting changes in land use as required for FMMP's biennial farmland conversion report.

 Prime Farmland (P)

 Farmland with the best combination of physical and chemical features able to sustain long term agricultural production.
 This land has the soil quality, growing season, and moisture supply needed to produce sustained high yields.
 Land must have been used for irrigated agricultural production at some time during the four years prior to the mapping date.
-Download information on the soils qualifying for Prime Farmland.
-More general information on the definition of Prime Farmland is also available.
+More information on the definition of Prime Farmland the soils qualifying for Prime Farmland is also available.